 California car accidents have the ability to inflict serious and life-changing injuries.
 If you have been involved in an accident, you may be entitled to monetary compensation.
 California’s car accident laws will impact any legal claims that you may decide to file.
 It is important to understand your obligations as a driver, how fault is determined, and what can affect your ability to recover compensation.

-Once you have determined that you want to pursue compensation by filing a personal injury lawsuit, it is best to hire an attorney who has experience navigating California’s complex laws and procedures.
-Call the California car accident attorneys at Citywide Law Group today to request a free consultation.
+Once you have determined that you want to pursue compensation by filing a lawsuit, it is best to hire a personal injury attorney who has experience navigating California’s complex laws and procedures.
+Call Citywide Law Group today to request a free consultation.